astemeric/rb5-ros-wrapper/README.md

 Download, place into ~PATH/catkin_ws/src, then catkin_make

 To use:
 The client ROS node contains the function calls that the end user can use to send commands to the RB5.
+Edit that and catkin_make

+To run:
+Compile the main.cpp in src/CobotAPI.
+Then run.

+rosrun rb5_ros_wrapper rb5_update
+rosrun rb5_ros_wrapper RB5_Client
+rosrun rb5_ros_wrapper rb5_ros_wrapper